karras/ansible-collection-linux_client/roles/cis_baseline/README.md

 * Arch Linux: CIS Distribution Independent Linux" (`v2.0.0` - `07-06-2019`)

+Due to missing packages or capabilities related to Arch Linux, the following chapters and controls have not yet been implemented:

+* 1.3 Filesystem Integrity Checking (missing and broken AIDE packages)

 ## Example Playbook

 As this role is tested via Molecule one can use [that